Why Baseboards Become Moldy After Leaks

 Gravity Pulls Water Toward Floor-Level Seams

-Gravity causes water to move downward until it reaches the lowest structural point available.
-Baseboards sit at the junction between walls and floors, making them a natural collection point for moisture.
+Gravity causes water to move downward until it reaches the lowest available point.
+Baseboards sit at the junction between walls and floors, making them a natural collection point for moisture after leaks.

 Water often settles along these seams because:

-These characteristics make baseboards especially vulnerable after leaks occur.
+These conditions make the wall-floor joint especially vulnerable after leaks.

 Water Can Travel Into Hidden Areas Without Being Seen